‘RHOBH’ Star Teddi Mellencamp, 38, Shocks Fans With Pregnancy Announcement

 And like Slate and Cruz, Teddi’s fans also seem to be incredibly thrilled about the announcement.
 In less than an hour of going live on her account, Teddi’s post has racked up over 36,000 likes and well over 1,500-plus comments.
 Of course, the overwhelming majority of fans commented on the image to wish the couple the best of luck.

-And in the interview, Teddi also confessed that while she used IVF for her first two kiddos, this one came naturally and it was a total surprise!
+And in the interview, Teddi also confessed that while she used IVF for her first two kiddos, this one came naturally, and it was a total surprise!
+Interestingly enough, The Inquisitr previously shared that Mellencamp recently posted before and after weight loss photos of herself on Instagram as she seemed to be throwing fans off before dropping the pregnancy bombshell.